 What is an Implant?

-Implants are often referred to as 'screw-in' teeth, as the surface anatomy of the implant resembles a screw, but in reality they are placed into prepared surgical sites that allows the body's natural processes to grow bone directly onto the titanium, locking it in place.
+Implants are often referred to as 'screw-in' teeth, as the surface anatomy of the implant resembles a screw, but in reality they are placed into prepared surgical sites; this allows the body's natural processes to grow bone directly onto the titanium, locking it in place.

 Implants can be broken into two main categories: